nodro7/angular-mydatepicker/README.md

 * Run tests and lint:
   1. Tests: __npm run test-lib__
-     * the __test-output__ folder will be generated under the root folder and it contain a coverage report
+     * the __test-output__ folder is created under the root folder and it contains a coverage report
   2. Lint: __npm run lint-lib__

 * Build datepicker library:
   1. __npm run build-lib__
-     * the __dist/angular-mydatepicker__ folder will be created under the root folder
+     * the __dist/angular-mydatepicker__ folder is created under the root folder

 * Build a local npm installation package:
   1. __npm run build-lib__